 A comprehensive list of the equipment used to make this recipe is included in the main recipe card below.
 Click on any item to see an example.
 There are no hard and fast rules so many items can be sensibly substituted to achieve the same results.

-Like most victoria based sponges, this loaf cake is best eaten fresh.
+Like most victoria based sponges and Pound Cakes, this loaf cake is best eaten fresh.
 If you need to make it more than a day or two in advance, you can make the cake, wrap it in clingfilm and foil and pop in the freezer.

 You can do this before of after icing but don’t freeze with the crunchy topping.
 Or you’ll just have a soggy topping!